 Located in the north of Kathmandu Valley, the Langtang Region Trekking is protected as Langtang National Park, which spreads around 1,710 sq. km.
 Despite its proximity to the Kathmandu valley, the Langtang region has maintained its rustic beauty well.
 Further, the province borders Tibet and once was an important trading route.
 Therefore, one can see the influence of Tibetan culture and practice on the Tamang people in this region.
 Tamang, Gurung, and Sherpa people in this region follow Tibetan Buddhism.
 Langtang Valley blends the Tibetan lifestyle with a stunning landscape that makes the Langtang region trek popular among travelers.
 However, Langtang receives fewer trekkers than the Everest and Annapurna regions.

 The less trodden Langtang region trekking trail is blessed with spectacular mountain views and captivating scenic landscapes with diverse flora and fauna.
 The forest in this region has temperate and subalpine vegetation, and the wildlife of this region includes red panda, Himalayan pheasant, deer, monkey, Thar, Pica, and migratory birds.
 Trekking along with the Park, one can witness varieties of flora and fauna.
 The first Himalayan National park of Nepal, Langtang National Park, preserves hundreds of endangered animals and 250 species of birds.
-Trekking amidst serene nature and traditional settlements, one can fully enjoy the adventure in this region.
+Trekking amidst serene nature and traditional settlements, one can enjoy this region's adventure.
 Langtang Valley Trekking is perfect for nature and adventure lovers.

 Langtang region offers you the opportunity to explore the majestic peaks of Langtang Himal(6581m), Langtang Lirung(7235m), Langtang Ri(7246m), Ganesh Himal, Yala peak(5560m), Ganjala Chuli(5844m), Langshisa Ri(6310m), Morimoto peak (6750m), Pongen Dopku(5930m), Tembthang (5702m), Kyungka Ri(6979m), Manaslu and many more.
 In addition, during trekking in the Langtang region, you will pass through the cascading waterfalls, ethnic villages, oak, bamboo, pine, rhododendron forest, and swift mountain streams, which give you a wonderful and memorable trekking experience.